microsoft/autogen/samples/tools/testbed/README.md

 ## Running AutoGenBench

-To run a benchmark (wich executes the tasks, but does not compute metrics), simply execute:
+To run a benchmark (which executes the tasks, but does not compute metrics), simply execute:
 ```
 cd [BENCHMARK]
 autogenbench run Tasks